 Associate Professor of Dance

 Wolfgruber holds an MFA in dance from New York University’s Tisch School of the Arts.
 Her directing and teaching experience includes being undergraduate program director and associate professor in the dance department at SUNY Brockport; co-founder and director of SEAD in Austria; and a faculty member at Florida State University, Rutgers University, Manhattanville College, and the Mark Morris Dance Center.
-Her teaching expertise encompasses ballet, modern technique, composition, and improvisation.
+Her teaching expertise encompasses ballet, modern technique, somatic practice, partnering, composition, improvisation and graduate and freshman seminar.
+Certified in the Trager Approach/Psychophysical Reeducation, her teaching in the studio is informed by her professional dance world experiences and her ongoing interest in anatomy and physiology, psychology, physics and various bodywork modalities.
 In 2007, she travelled to Africa, researched Maasai dances, and taught and performed in orphanages in remote, rural areas in Kenya.